-Ms. Benson (hereafter referred to as client) has retained MTI to provide geotechnical services for the development of foundation and site preparation recommendations for the proposed 37 residential buildings/home located at an address; To-Be-Determined (TBD) in Camp Verde (Yavapai Apache Nation), AZ 86322.
-It is anticipated that the proposed residential homes will consist of 14, 4-Bedrooms, 17, 3-Bedrooms and 6, 2-Bedroom homes on an vacant lot.
-The residential structures will be a single-story, slab-on-grade (Post-Tension / PT) flooring system of stick-built construction.
+Ms. Benson (hereafter referred to as client) has retained MTI to provide geotechnical services for the development of foundation and site preparation recommendations for the proposed residential building/home located at an address; To-Be-Determined (TBD) in Camp Verde (Yavapai Apache Nation), AZ 86322.
+The residential structure will be a single-story, slab-on-grade (Post-Tension / PT) flooring system of stick-built construction.
 Structural loads are expected to be light to moderate (approximately 125 psf) and no special considerations regarding settlement tolerances are known at this time.
 Adjacent areas may be landscaped or paved.